Showing top 0 results 0 results found

 In fact, a CoSo Cloud Survey shows that 77% of remote workers say they’re more productive when working away from the office, and 52% are less likely to take time off.

 Now, marketers are largely a creative bunch who love flexibility at work, so going fully remote is definitely a good thing for your company’s marketing team and processes.
-However, there are some best practices that will help you further streamline your remote marketing processes and ensure you have a high-performing remote marketing team.
+However, there are some best practices that will help you further streamline your remote marketing processes and ensure you have a high-performing remote team.
 Let’s dive in.

 Set clear guidelines